abhijith/rule-engine/README.md

 * Rule engine

-#### Flow:
+#### Flow of control:
 --
+* Advert matching
-* Webserver accepts requests
+  - Webserver accepts requests

-* Advertisement selector iterates through _live_ and _available_ advertisements.
+  - Advertisement selector iterates through _live_ and _available_ advertisements.

-* Rule evaluates request against advertisement constraints and returns true|false.
+  - Rule evaluates request against advertisement constraints and returns true|false.

-* An advertisement is returned if one or more advertisements satisfy the constraints (ties are broken arbitrarily).
+  - An advertisement is returned if one or more advertisements satisfy the constraints (ties are broken arbitrarily).

+* Advert get
+  - Lookups the id in the DB and returns an advert with the specified id is found

 #### Component descriptions